twentyOne2x/app/README.md

 ## Deploy Your Own

-Deploy your personalized version of the MEV.fyi Chatbot using the following button.
+Deploy your personalized version of the ICM.fyi Chatbot using the following button.
 This will set up your project on Vercel, integrating all necessary components and configurations.

 [![Deploy with Vercel](https://vercel.com/button)](https://vercel.com/new/clone)